- Benefits & Features

 - Undergraduate Concentration

 A bachelor’s degree or its equivalent from an accredited institution is required for admission to Columbia Business School.
-Applicants should scan and submit PDF versions of transcripts from each college and university they have attended as a registered student.
+Applicants should scan and submit PDF versions of transcripts from each undergraduate and graduate institution from which they have received a degree.

-If admitted, you must submit an official GMAT or GRE score.
-Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
+If admitted, you must submit an official GMAT, Executive Assessment, or GRE score.
+Columbia Business School’s GMAT and Executive Assessment code is QF8-N6-52, and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

 Applicants must complete one short answer question and three essays.